ERC-20

 import "@openzeppelin/contracts/token/ERC20/extensions/ERC4626.sol";

-Implementation of the ERC4626 "Tokenized Vault Standard" as defined in EIP-4626.
+Implementation of the ERC-4626 "Tokenized Vault Standard" as defined in ERC-4626.

-This extension allows the minting and burning of "shares" (represented using the ERC20 inheritance) in exchange for underlying "assets" through standardized deposit, mint, redeem and burn workflows.
-This contract extends the ERC20 standard.
+This extension allows the minting and burning of "shares" (represented using the ERC-20 inheritance) in exchange for underlying "assets" through standardized deposit, mint, redeem and burn workflows.
+This contract extends the ERC-20 standard.
 Any additional extensions included along it would affect the "shares" token represented by this contract and not the "assets" token which is an independent contract.

 In empty (or nearly empty) ERC-4626 vaults, deposits are at high risk of being stolen through frontrunning with a "donation" to the vault that inflates the price of a share.
 This is variously known as a donation or inflation attack and is essentially a problem of slippage.
 Vault deployers can protect against this attack by making an initial deposit of a non-trivial amount of the asset, such that price manipulation becomes infeasible.
 Withdrawals may similarly be affected by slippage.
 Users can protect against this attack as well as unexpected slippage in general by verifying the amount received is as expected, using a wrapper that performs these checks such as ERC4626Router.